stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. You Alone
+1. Rock of Ages
-2. Jesus Thank You
+2. Is He Worthy
-3. Yet Not I but Through Christ in Me
+3. I Have Decided to Follow Jesus
-4. I Cannot Tell
+4. Jesus Paid It All

 ## 4pm
-1. Your Word
+1.
 2. Here We Stand
 3. Let Your Kingdom Come
 4. You Alone